 The fact is we have had no plan.
 We have been planless.
 Our social and economic order has just grown up like Topsy.
 Our social organisation has not kept pace with our material advance, and the development of the machine age.
-The result is the situation in which we find ourselves, a situation well described by Goldsmith, "where wealth accumulates and men
+The result is the situation in which we find ourselves, a situation well described by Goldsmith, "where wealth accumulates and men decay.

-Whether we think of it or not, every bit of salvage work, every effort to find a man a job, rests on a philosophy of the dignity and worth words that, "there is no wealth but life," by that he meant well, well-being; and no matter how much material wealth we are able to produce by marvellous machines, what a mockery it what they have produced.
+Whether we think of it or not, every bit of salvage work, every effort to find a man a job, rests on a philosophy of the dignity and worth of man.
+John Ruskin said in unforgettable words that, "there is no wealth but life," by that he meant well, well-being; and no matter how much material wealth we are able to produce by marvellous machines, what a mockery it is of the real wealth, when men cannot buy what they have produced.